Conditions

 • Family history

-The main sign of Heart Valve Disease is an unusual heartbeat called a heart murmur.
-Other symptoms can include fatigue, shortness of breath or swelling in the ankles, feet, legs, abdomen, veins and neck.
+One of the main symptoms of heart valve disease is an unusual heartbeat called a heart murmur.
+Other symptoms include chest pain, shortness of breath, fatigue, abnormal heart rhythms and swelling in the ankles, feet, legs, abdomen, veins and neck.

 Detection and Diagnosis

-Treatment varies depending on the type of Heart Valve Disease you have.
-Often times, lifestyle changes and medication can help manage the symptoms.
-Other times, surgery such as Transcatheter Aortic Valve Replacement (TAVR), Valvuloplasty or MitraClip may be needed.
+Treatment varies depending on the type of heart valve disease you have.
+Options range from medication and lifestyle changes to surgical interventions like heart valve repair or heart valve replacement.
+Other times, heart valve surgeries such as Transcatheter Aortic Valve Replacement (TAVR), Valvuloplasty or MitraClip may be needed.

 Learn More About Our Treatment Options